cbaatz/purescript-intro/README.md

 =======================

 This introduction aims to explain what PureScript is and how it can be used for those familiar with Haskell and JavaScript.
+The notes were originally written as the basis of a talk, but they should be fairly self-contained.
+Each section has its own folder, often with example files that you can run and inspect.

+*Please don't hesitate to open issues (or send pull requests) for errors or parts that are confusing.*

 My goal is that you come away from this introduction with a basic understanding for how PureScript works and with the ability to judge whether PureScript would